ACCESS-Community-Hub/coastal-commons/How-tos/copy-files-from-nci-locally.md

-# How to Install and Use Python on NCI
+# How to download files from NCI locally.

 This guide will help you download files from NCI-Gadi on you local computer.